-The Missouri Department of Natural Resources was created under state reorganization July 1, 1974.
-Today, the department helps develop mineral, oil and gas resources in an environmentally safe manner.
+Missouri’s air, land and water resources play an important role in our health and are essential to the environmental and economic vitality of our state.
+The Missouri Department of Natural Resources was created on July 1 under the Omnibus State Reorganization Act of 1974.
+The department helps develop mineral, oil and gas resources in an environmentally safe manner.
 The department protects the quality of water Missourians drink and the air they breathe, as well as Missouri’s land resources.
-The department provides outreach and education, technical and financial assistance to the state’s citizens, communities and businesses to protect public health and improve quality of life.
+The department provides compliance and financial assistance to the state’s citizens, communities and businesses to protect public health and improve Missouri's natural resources.
 Finally, the department preserves the state's natural landscapes and cultural features through an outstanding network of state parks and historic sites, along with the efforts of the state historic preservation office.
-Read more about our department history in our summer 2014 issue of the Missouri Resources Magazine - DNR - 40 years 1974 - 2014.